 Action Research Foci

-Action researchers tend to focus on studying relationships between changes in ‘conditions’ (i.e., independent variables) and ‘outcomes’ (i.e., dependent variables) – such as those illustrated at right/below (and here).
+Action researchers may focus on studying relationships between changes in ‘conditions’ (i.e., independent variables) and ‘outcomes’ (i.e., dependent variables) – such as those illustrated at right/below (and here).
 In education, a teacher may, for instance, change the number of students in group activities to monitor how that may influence outcomes like students’ abilities to analyze new situations.
 Other similar examples are provided here.
 Foci more specific to STEPWISE are given here.
 Such foci also may arise from analyses of outcomes for elements of the STEPWISE tetrahedral framework, here.

 Some STEPWISE-related Action Research Outcomes